Real Estate Appraisal and Assessment

 By law, valuation occurs twice in a six year cycle; first Revaluation then Triennial three years later.

-The last Lucas County Revaluation was 2018 and 2015 was the most recent Triennial.
-The 2021 tax year marks the beginning of the next revaluation cycle.
+The last Lucas County Revaluation was 2018 and 2021 was the most recent Triennial.
+The 2024 tax year will be the next revaluation.

 The Triennial does not require visiting each property, instead values are determined by statistical analysis of sales and market data.